Live case adds real-world urgency to business education

 Business school partners with A+E Networks and Mazda Motors to offer unique learning experience for juniors

-As an undergraduate, Chris Epple ’97 remembers sitting in marketing class, wondering what marketing professionals actually do on the job.
+Chris Epple ’97 remembers sitting in marketing class, wondering what marketing professionals actually do on the job.

-Students were assigned a “live case” mid-semester that required them to plan — from pitch to pilot — the creative, financial and marketing aspects of the new show.
+Students were assigned a “live case” in mid-semester that required them to plan — from pitch to pilot — the creative, financial and marketing aspects of the new show.
 And they had just over a week to do it.

 “Experiential learning opportunities like these expand our students’ worldview and strengthen connections among peers, professors and corporate partners,” said School of Management Dean Upinder Dhillon.
 “The live-case project also gives our undergraduates the confidence that they can contribute to an organization in a real way.”